XiangRongLin/grayscale-conversion/README.md

 - naive solution is single threaded
 - processors can calculate 128/256 bit at once, but only part of it is used in a single iteration
 - data is in rgbrgbrgbrgb format, but rrrrggggbbbb is needed
-- memory is not aligned
+- memory is not aligned, meaning that in order to read 8-bytes we may need to actually read 16-bytes

 ## Solution attempt
 ### Multithreaded